Guidelines for marriages in the University chapels

 -

-Hymns, songs and music should be chosen to express praise and thanksgiving to God, and to celebrate God's love for us, our love for God, our love for one another, and the love of husband and wife.
-Hymn books can be provided, although most couples print the words of the hymns in an order of service.
+Music is an essential part of a wedding ceremony, and hymns and songs can beautifully express praise and thanksgiving to God.
+They celebrate God’s love for us, our love for God, our love for one another, and the love between husband and wife.
+Hymn books can be provided, although most couples print the hymn lyrics in their order of service.

-The words of the following hymns are printed in full in the order of service booklet which is sent to all couples who ask the Chaplain to conduct their wedding.
-They are all suitable for weddings.
-You may, of course, choose hymns which are not among these suggestions.
+The order of service booklet provided to all couples who ask the Chaplain to conduct their wedding includes the full text of several hymns suitable for weddings.
+However, you are welcome to choose hymns beyond these suggestions.

 - All people that on earth do dwell